Dermal Fillers smooth away wrinkles, enhance your facial features and hydrate the skin from within.

 Dermal Fillers is a technique in which the filler substance is injected into the skin to restore the volume and fullness of the skin.
 When soft -tissue fillers first became available, aesthetic physicians had only an animal form of collagen available, called zyderm and zyplast.
 Skin tests were required to minimize the risk of treating anyone who might be allergic to the substance, and the product typically lasted about 3 months.
 These were used as fillers, mostly around the mouth to actually fill in lines and creases.

 The exciting news is that over the past ten years there has been an impressive array of new FDA- approved products that have become available that not only fill lines and wrinkles, but actually help re-contour, rejuvenate, volumize and restore the face, and even other areas of the body such as the hands, to a natural more youthful appearance without going under the knife.

-The dermal fillers we use in JSC are a crystal-clear biodegradable gel, based on a natural, non-animal substance.
+The dermal fillers we use in JSC are crystal-clear biodegradable gel, based on a natural, non-animal substance.
 They are the ‘ground’ substance or gel in which the proteins (collagen and elastin) lie.
-They are not a protein, but are made up of long chains of sugar molecules called Polysaccharides and as such allergic reactions are rare.
+They are not proteins, but are made up of long chains of sugar molecules called Polysaccharides, and as such allergic reactions are rare.
 This element can be found throughout the human body and along with promoting hydration can help to restore volume to the skin.
 These products can also return body and fullness to your lips, giving you the lips you’ve always wanted in one simple step.

 How do they work?